Sullivanstatistics/saved-old-course/chapter3.md

---- type:NormalExercise lang:r xp:25 skills:1   key:00141dac01
+--- type:NormalExercise lang:r xp:25 skills:1
-##Substrings in R
+##Substrings in R Exercise

 *** =instructions
 There is a vector of strings stored in R. Answer questions about this vector.